Playoff Game Preview: Orlando Solar Bears at South Carolina Stingrays

 LISTEN: OSB Radio via Mixlr

-AFFILIATE NOTES: Former Solar Bears goalie Garret Sparks was named the winner of the Aldege "Baz" Bastien Memorial Award yesterday as the AHL's top goaltender for the season after a record-setting season with the Toronto Marlies (51-18-2-2), in which Sparks has gone 30-9-2 with a 1.81 goals-against average and a .936 save percentage - Toronto returns to action tomorrow in Laval as they face the Rocket.
-The Toronto Maple Leafs (49-26-6-1) open their first-round series with the Boston Bruins tonight at TD Garden.
+AFFILIATE NOTES: The Toronto Marlies (52-18-2-2) defeated the Laval Rocket on Friday by a 4-1 score and close out their 12-game regular season series this afternoon at 4 p.m.
+The Toronto Maple Leafs opened their first-round series with the Boston Bruins with a 5-1 loss on Thursday, and resume their series tonight at TD Garden.

-NEXT GAME: The Solar Bears continue the South Division Semifinals with Game 2 on Saturday, April 14 at 7:05 p.m. at the North Charleston Coliseum.
+NEXT GAME: The Solar Bears return to the ARS.com Rink at Amway Center next week to begin the home stretch of the South Division Semifinals, with Game 3 set for Thursday, April 19 at 7 p.m.

-PLAYOFF TICKETS: The Solar Bears will play the South Carolina Stingrays in the South Division Semifinals of the 2018 Kelly Cup Playoffs, and will host the following games at the ARS.com Rink at Amway Center:
+PLAYOFF TICKETS: The Solar Bears are battling the South Carolina Stingrays in the South Division Semifinals of the 2018 Kelly Cup Playoffs, presented by Coors Light, and will host the following games at the ARS.com Rink at Amway Center:

 Game 3 - Thursday, April 19 at 7 p.m.